 NapoleonCat’s Analytics tool, for instance, gives you a more granular view of your metrics, allowing you to “get inside the insights” and in turn plan your strategies with more probability of success.

-Want a more comprehensive guide on how to select the right KPIs based on each specific campaign goal?
+Want a more comprehensive guide on how to select the right KPIs based on each specific social media campaign goal?
 Check out our blog post Smart Social Media KPIs for a Strategy That Converts.

 In-depth Social Media Analytics & Reports